-Re-Timer ready to reset sleepNovember 21st, 2012 in Psychology & Psychiatry /
+Re-Timer ready to reset sleepNovember 21, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Today saw the launch of Re-Timer, a wearable green light device invented by Flinders University sleep researchers to reset the body's internal clock.